Key Metrics for eCommerce Performance Analysis

 • Send abandoned cart reminders

-Reducing abandonment helps you capture more value from the traffic you already earned.
+Reducing abandonment helps capture more value from existing traffic.

 Retention Rate and Churn Rate

 Retention rate shows how many customers return to buy again.
-High retention often means your product, service, and delivery meet expectations.
+High retention often means products and services meet expectations.

-Churn rate measures how many customers stop buying over time.
-When churn drops, revenue becomes more predictable and easier to plan for.
+Churn rate measures customers who stop buying.
+When churn drops, revenue becomes more predictable and easier to plan.

 Ways to improve retention and reduce churn